aodr3w/keiji/README.md

 ## MOTIVIATION

-- Develop an easy to use `task scheduling system` in go.
+- Develop `an easy to use , cli-based task scheduling system` in go.

 ## SYSTEM OVERVIEW